bashup/realpaths/README.md

 Each path may be absolute or relative.
 The resulting path is the combination of the *last* absolute path in the list supplied, combined with any relative paths that follow it.
 If no absolute paths are given, the relative paths are processed relative to `$PWD` -- so passing zero arguments simply returns `$PWD`.

 Relative path parts are resolved *logically* rather than physically.
 That is to say, `..` is processed by removing elements from the path string, rather than by inspecting the filesystem.
-(So symlinks are not processed in any way, and the existence or accessibility of the files and directories is irrelevant: with the exception of defaulting to `$PWD`, the result is purely done by string manipulation.)
+(So symlinks are not processed in any way, and the existence or accessibility of the files and directories is irrelevant: with the exception of defaulting to `$PWD`, the result is obtained solely via string manipulation of the supplied paths.)

 #### realpath.dirname